Import Rules & Compliance

 Why does your Example Vehicles section only show sold vehicles ?

-The Global Financial Crisis and ongoing volatility in world markets has changed the way the Japanese do business.
-When we started our service in 1999 we were able to offer many suitable vehicles in agent’s yards that were ready for export.
-However few agents in Japan hold any sort of stock at all these days, and certainly nothing suitable for our clients.
+The Global Financial Crisis and ongoing volatility in world markets has changed the way Japanese car exporters do business.
+When we started our service in 1999 we were able to offer many suitable vehicles from Japanese agents that were ready for export.
+However few agents in Japan hold any stock at all these days.

 As a result we source most vehicles to order from auction, and listing recent sale prices for selected vehicles is the best possible means to show you current and useful price information on real examples.

 Also see How to Check Auction Sale Prices.